BareeraHameed/sofa_website/README.md

 # sofa_website
-thos is sofa purchasing website
+This is sofa purchasing website